Skip to main content

 Technical Analysis

-CVE-2025-44593 is a vulnerability affecting versions of the software product 'Halo' prior to version 2.20.13.
-The core issue lies in the inadequate file type detection mechanism within the application, which allows attackers to bypass restrictions and upload malicious files, including executable (.exe) and HTML (.html) files.
-The ability to upload .html files is particularly critical because it can lead to stored Cross-Site Scripting (XSS) vulnerabilities.
-Stored XSS occurs when malicious scripts are saved on the server and later executed in the browsers of users who access the affected content, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the victim.
-The vulnerability is resolved in version 2.20.13 of Halo, indicating that the vendor has implemented improved validation or filtering mechanisms to prevent unauthorized file uploads.
-No known exploits are currently reported in the wild, and no CVSS score has been assigned yet.
-The vulnerability was publicly disclosed on September 9, 2025, with the reservation date being April 22, 2025.
+CVE-2025-44593 is a medium-severity vulnerability affecting versions of the Halo software prior to 2.20.13.
+The core issue lies in the inadequate file type detection mechanism that allows attackers to bypass restrictions and upload malicious files, including executable (.exe) and HTML (.html) files.
+The ability to upload HTML files is particularly concerning because it can lead to stored Cross-Site Scripting (XSS) attacks (CWE-79).
+Stored XSS occurs when malicious scripts are saved on the server and executed in the browsers of users who access the affected content, potentially leading to session hijacking, credential theft, or other malicious activities.
+The vulnerability does not require authentication (PR:N) but does require user interaction (UI:R), such as a victim visiting a malicious page or content.
+The attack vector is network-based (AV:N), meaning exploitation can be attempted remotely.
+The vulnerability impacts confidentiality and integrity but not availability, as indicated by the CVSS vector (C:L/I:L/A:N).
+The scope is changed (S:C), meaning the vulnerability can affect resources beyond the initially vulnerable component.
+Although no known exploits are currently reported in the wild, the presence of stored XSS and file upload bypass capabilities makes this a significant risk if left unpatched.
+The vulnerability was fixed in Halo version 2.20.13, so updating to this or later versions is critical to remediation.

 Potential Impact